-Practitioners will be supported by a core team of advisors from OCP and Reboot who have extensive experience in building social and public contracting reforms.
-Your advisors will be selected based on your specific needs, and will help you apply best practices in areas such as user engagement, data use, contract design and management.
+Practitioners will be supported by a core team of advisors from OCP who have extensive experience in building social and public contracting reforms.
+Your advisors will be selected based on your specific needs, and will help you apply best practices in areas such as user engagement, data use, change management, and contract design and management.

 What can Lift help me achieve?

-We expect teams to achieve measurable impact by the end of the program, resulting in a higher quality public good, work, or service.
-This will be tracked by key performance indicators that are developed with participating teams in Part 1 of the program.
+We expect teams to achieve measurable impact by the end of the program, resulting in a more inclusive and effective recovery.
+This will be tracked by key performance indicators that are developed with participating teams in the first phase of the program.

 Along the way, we anticipate that most projects will make progress on the following outcomes:

-- Effectively build leadership support to drive a robust mandate for public contracting reforms that improve the delivery of public goods, works, and services.
+- Effectively build leadership support to drive a robust mandate for your project.

 - Improve use of open data and open data systems to manage, monitor, and advance the quality of delivery of public goods, works, and services or expand access to opportunity.